livingstoneonline/admin_menu/README.txt

 Q: After upgrading to 5.x-2.x, admin_menu disappeared.
 Why?

 A: This should not happen.
-If it did, visit http://<yoursitename>/admin/build/menu to re-generate your menu cache.
+If it did, visit http://<yoursitename>/admin/build/menu to re-generate your menu.

 Q: Can I configure admin_menu to display another (or the Navigation) menu just like the administration menu?